 So with Norra Latin, who courted who?
 Was the landlord looking for a new tenant or did we put out feelers?

-Norra Latin was, and still is until the end of this year, running as a hospitality and conference venue.
-Business like that struggled during the pandemic so I think the landlord, just as a matter of prudence, was keen to know if there was demand out there, and we got to hear about this through our consultants.
+Norra Latin was at the time running as a hospitality and conference venue.
+Businesses like that struggled during the pandemic so I think the landlord, just as a matter of prudence, was keen to know if there was demand out there, and we got to hear about this through our consultants.
 But the initial discussion was very much exploratory rather than an explicit opportunity.

 It was a very sensitive process even reaching an initial Letter of Intent stage.
 The building is owned by the Swedish Trade Union movement, strong adherents of the Swedish cultural instinct to shun elitism and privilege.
 It was important to tell our story clearly and persuasively: that SIS operates within the special parameters of the Education Act which govern international schools and is a not-for-profit foundation so is not lining the pockets of shareholders.
 Indeed, by catering for international families coming to Stockholm we are servicing and driving economic growth in the city, and with that comes jobs.